In A Perfect World, There Would be More Answers and Less Questions

 After my post yesterday, we ventured off the 10th floor for a

 change of scenery.
-Though it was a short adventure, it was definitely needed.
+Though it was a short adventure because Jayde's tachycardia is still out of control, it was a needed change.
 We enjoyed dinner outside and enjoyed a few brief moments at my favorite place in the hospital.
-In the meantime, it looks like we will be here a bit longer.
+In the meantime, we will be here a bit longer.

 Comments